-The systematic allocation of the depreciable amount of an asset over its useful life.
+The systematic allocation of the depreciable amount of an asset over its useful depreciated replacement cost (DRC) - instant build approach derecognition derecognition (of a financial asset or liability)

-depreciated replacement cost (DRC) - instant build approach A method of valuation which provides the current cost of replacing an asset with its modern equivalent asset less deductions for all physical deterioration and all relevant forms of obsolescence and optimisation.
+A method of valuation which provides the current cost of replacing an asset with its modern equivalent asset less deductions for all physical deterioration and all relevant forms of obsolescence and optimisation.
 The 'instant build' approach excludes from the valuation any allowance for borrowing costs incurred over an assets construction period.